 The recommended risk-based approach assesses Intended-For-Use packages based on Purpose, Maintenance Good Practice, Community Usage, and Testing.
 An overview of the proposed process is in the figure below:

-In practice, this framework can be used to classify packages into overall categories of riskiness and consequent qualification or validation can be implemented accordingly.
-It is important to remember that following initial risk assessment and validation, long-term maintenance practices must be put in place so that the packages do not fluctuate into higher risk categories when later versions are released.
+In practice, this framework can be used to classify packages into overall categories of riskiness.
+It is important to remember that following initial risk assessment and validation, long-term maintenance practices must be established.

-The Risk Metric package and Risk Assessment app discussed later in this paper are tangible products that were developed using this framework.
+The {riskmetric} package and {riskassessment} app are tangible products that can help to implement this framework.

 R Package {riskmetric}

-Intended Use

-The {riskmetric} package developed by the R Validation Hub encourages adoption of open-source packages by providing a tangible metric by which to evaluate package risk.
-Moving from perceived risk to quantified risk allows companies to evaluate the requirements more easily for validation, thereby leading to a more efficient timeline and method for adoption of packages into their infrastructure.
+The {riskmetric} package encourages the adoption of R in a regulated environment by providing a tangible metric by which to evaluate and quantifies the package risk.
+Moving from perceived risk to quantified risk allows companies to evaluate the requirements more easily for validation, thereby leading to a more efficient timeline and method for the adoption of packages into their infrastructure.

 The package is helpful for various end users, from programmers to system administrators.
 It is intended to provide a foundation for companies to build their own risk assessment framework.